yopdog/test22/Liberland-constitution.md

   * **§IV.14(1)** The Bill shall state that which it is intended to procure and the means by which those objectives shall be procured including as precise an estimate as practicable of the direct effect of the Bill, if any, upon the Annual Budget.
   * **§IV.14(2)** The Bill shall specify under which power delegated by this Constitution to the Assembly it is proposed.
   * **§IV.14(3)** The Bill shall be read aloud in its entirety by the Assembly Speaker before it is voted on.
-* **§IV.15.** The Cabinet shall have the power to propose five types of Bills:
-  * **§IV.15(1)** an ordinary Bill;
-  * **§IV.15(2)** a Constitutional Bill;
-  * **§IV.15(3)** a Citizanship Fee Bill;
-  * **§IV.15(4)** a Treaty Bill;
-  * **§IV.15(5)** a Financial Bill.
-* **§IV.16.** An ordinary Bill shall pertain to any matter within the powers of the Assembly which is not reserved for any other type of Bill.
-  * **§IV.16(1)** All ordinary Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
-  * **§IV.16(2)** All ordinary Bills shall be subject to the power of general veto by the Citizens as provided in §IV.24.
-* **§IV.17.** A Constitutional Bill shall propose an Amendment to this Constitution.
-  * **§IV.17(1)** All Constitutional Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
-  * **§IV.17(2)** All Constitutional Bills shall be subject to the power of general veto by the Citizens as provided in §II.25.
-  * **§IV.17(2)** a Constitutional Bills that sets to make changes to the Bill of Rights must, in addition to being passed in the assembly, pass in a national referendum with over three-quarters approval.
-* **§IV.18.** A Citizanship Fee Bill shall propose to alter the Citizanship Fee of the Free Republic of Liberland.
-  * **§IV.18(1)** All Citizanship Fee Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
-  * **§IV.18(2)** All Citizanship Fee Bills shall be subject to the power of general veto by the Citizens as provided in §IV.24.
-  * **§IV.18(7)** The Citizanship Fee shall be levied for one or more of the following purposes only:
-   * **§IV.18(7)(a)** maintaining the United Cantons Assembly and it's Departments;
-   * **§IV.18(7)(b)** maintaining the High Court of the Free Republic of Liberland;
-   * **§IV.18(7)(d)** maintaining the Armed Fources and the National Sacurity of the Free Republic of Liberland;
-* **§IV.19.** A Treaty Bill shall propose ratification of an international treaty signed by the Chancellor.
-  * **§IV.19(1)** All Treaty Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
-  * **§IV.19(2)** All Treaty Bills shall be subject to the power of general veto by the Citizens as provided in §II.24.
-  * **§IV.19(3)** Should any international treaty be capable by virtue of its contents of bestowing rights upon, or creating obligations for, Persons, such rights and/or obligations shall be directly enforceable before the Courts of the Free Republic of Liberland.
-  * **§IV.19(4)** Where an international treaty ratified by the Assembly renders the Free Republic of Liberland a member of any international organisation which issues any form of legal document that purports to bestow rights upon, and/or create obligations for, Persons, directly enforceable in the domestic Courts, such legal documents shall be of no effect unless they are separately ratified each time by the Assembly in the form of a Treaty Bill.
-* **§IV.20.** The Financial Bill shall contain the provisions of the Annual Budget.
-  * **§IV.20(1)** The Financial Bill shall be passed with a simple majority vote of the overall number of Assembly Representatives.
-  * **§IV.20(2)** The Financial Bill shall be subject to the power of general veto by the Citizens as provided in §II.24.
-  * **§IV.20(3)** The Financial Bill shall contain an Alteration Clause which shall enable the Cabinet to exercise delegated power in order to alter the provisions of the Annual Budget.
-  * **§IV.20(4)** The Alteration Clause shall be exercisable should it become apparent that the actual revenue will not meet the anticipated revenue as provided in the Annual Budget.
-  * **§IV.20(5)** The Executive Measure altering the provisions of the Annual Budget shall only be capable of reducing the spending of the United Cantons Assembly.
-* **§IV.21.** The Annual Budget shall constitute the only source of financial provisions for the United Cantons Assembly.
-  * **§IV.21(1)** The Annual Budget shall be financed from the State Treasury maintained by the Department of Treasury.
-  * **§IV.21(2)** No provision of the Annual Budget shall provide for any spending which is not authorised by this Constitution.
-  * **§IV.21(3)** The Annual Budget shall be calculated using realistic assumptions as to the anticipated revenue so that the anticipated revenue does not exceed the actual revenue.
-  * **§IV.21(4)** The size of the Annual Budget shall not exceed the previous year’s actual revenue.
-  * **§IV.21(5)** Should the funds gathered in the State Treasury not be able to cover the deficit, all Cantons who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.
-* **§IV.25.** A Bill shall become “Passed” upon passage by the Assembly and provisions of this Article.
-* **§IV.26.** A Bill shall become “Under Consideration” upon passing in the assembly pending the consideration by the Citizens.
-* **§IV.27.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act”, once it has become “Under Consideration” in accordance with §IV.26., and either sixty days have passed and no referendum has been called in accordance with §IV.22., or on the day the Bill obtained the assent of the Citizens in referendum under §IV.22. or §IV.23.
+* **§IV.15.**  Any Bill proposed to the assembly must pass a review period by the High Court before any vote can take place.
+The High Court shall give its opinion on the proposed Bill within a timeframe of three weeks after which the Bill must be voted on.
+* **§IV.16.** The Cabinet shall have the power to propose five types of Bills:
+  * **§IV.16(1)** an ordinary Bill;
+  * **§IV.16(2)** a Constitutional Bill;
+  * **§IV.16(3)** a Citizanship Fee Bill;
+  * **§IV.16(4)** a Treaty Bill;
+  * **§IV.16(5)** a Financial Bill.
+* **§IV.17.** An ordinary Bill shall pertain to any matter within the powers of the Assembly which is not reserved for any other type of Bill.
+  * **§IV.17(1)** All ordinary Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
+  * **§IV.17(2)** All ordinary Bills shall be subject to the power of general veto by the Citizens as provided in §IV.24.
+* **§IV.18.** A Constitutional Bill shall propose an Amendment to this Constitution.
+  * **§IV.18(1)** All Constitutional Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
+  * **§IV.18(2)** All Constitutional Bills shall be subject to the power of general veto by the Citizens as provided in §II.25.
+  * **§IV.18(2)** a Constitutional Bills that sets to make changes to the Bill of Rights must, in addition to being passed in the assembly, pass in a national referendum with over three-quarters approval.
+* **§IV.19.** A Citizanship Fee Bill shall propose to alter the Citizanship Fee of the Free Republic of Liberland.
+  * **§IV.19(1)** All Citizanship Fee Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
+  * **§IV.19(2)** All Citizanship Fee Bills shall be subject to the power of general veto by the Citizens as provided in §IV.24.
+  * **§IV.19(3)** The Citizanship Fee shall be levied for one or more of the following purposes only:
+   * **§IV.19(3)(a)** maintaining the United Cantons Assembly and it's Departments;
+   * **§IV.19(3)(b)** maintaining the High Court of the Free Republic of Liberland;
+   * **§IV.19(3)(d)** maintaining the Armed Fources and the National Sacurity of the Free Republic of Liberland;
+* **§IV.20.** A Treaty Bill shall propose ratification of an international treaty signed by the Chancellor.
+  * **§IV.20(1)** All Treaty Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
+  * **§IV.20(2)** All Treaty Bills shall be subject to the power of general veto by the Citizens as provided in §II.24.
+  * **§IV.20(3)** Should any international treaty be capable by virtue of its contents of bestowing rights upon, or creating obligations for, Persons, such rights and/or obligations shall be directly enforceable before the Courts of the Free Republic of Liberland.
+  * **§IV.20(4)** Where an international treaty ratified by the Assembly renders the Free Republic of Liberland a member of any international organisation which issues any form of legal document that purports to bestow rights upon, and/or create obligations for, Persons, directly enforceable in the domestic Courts, such legal documents shall be of no effect unless they are separately ratified each time by the Assembly in the form of a Treaty Bill.
+* **§IV.21.** The Financial Bill shall contain the provisions of the Annual Budget.
+  * **§IV.21(1)** The Financial Bill shall be passed with a simple majority vote of the overall number of Assembly Representatives.
+  * **§IV.21(2)** The Financial Bill shall be subject to the power of general veto by the Citizens as provided in §II.24.
+  * **§IV.21(3)** The Financial Bill shall contain an Alteration Clause which shall enable the Cabinet to exercise delegated power in order to alter the provisions of the Annual Budget.
+  * **§IV.21(4)** The Alteration Clause shall be exercisable should it become apparent that the actual revenue will not meet the anticipated revenue as provided in the Annual Budget.
+  * **§IV.21(5)** The Executive Measure altering the provisions of the Annual Budget shall only be capable of reducing the spending of the United Cantons Assembly.
+* **§IV.22.** The Annual Budget shall constitute the only source of financial provisions for the United Cantons Assembly.
+  * **§IV.22(1)** The Annual Budget shall be financed from the State Treasury maintained by the Department of Treasury.
+  * **§IV.22(2)** No provision of the Annual Budget shall provide for any spending which is not authorised by this Constitution.
+  * **§IV.22(3)** The Annual Budget shall be calculated using realistic assumptions as to the anticipated revenue so that the anticipated revenue does not exceed the actual revenue.
+  * **§IV.22(4)** The size of the Annual Budget shall not exceed the previous year’s actual revenue.
+  * **§IV.22(5)** Should the funds gathered in the State Treasury not be able to cover the deficit, all Cantons who voted in favour of the Financial Bill shall cover the remaining difference with their own personal assets, divided equally.
+* **§IV.23.** A Bill shall become “Passed” upon passage by the Assembly and provisions of this Article.
+* **§IV.24.** A Bill shall become “Under Consideration” upon passing in the assembly pending the consideration by the Citizens.
+* **§IV.25.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act”, once it has become “Under Consideration” in accordance with §IV.26., and either sixty days have passed and no referendum has been called in accordance with §IV.22., or on the day the Bill obtained the assent of the Citizens in referendum under §IV.22. or §IV.23.

 ### Article IX - Citizen Veto Power
 * **§IX.22.** All ordinary Bills, Treaty Bills and Financial Bills passed by the Assembly be subject to the right of general veto by the Citizens as expressed in a referendum.